jimbobbennett/smart-garden-ornaments/days/2-connect.md

 >
 > **This section should be done by someone confident in setting up and programming a Raspberry Pi**

 Rather than walk through writing the Pi code by hand, you can use an installer to install the source code, configure the Python packages needed, and add an entry to the devices CronTab to ensure the code is running every time the device reboots.
-You can view this script in the [code/iot-gateway/pi-hub](./code/iot-gateway/pi-hub/install.sh) folder.
+You can view this `install.sh` script in the [pi-hub](./pi-hub) folder.

 This script will: